Table of Contents

 To obtain this GOC, a short course is compulsory to attend following which an exam is conducted (written and oral), which needs to be cleared.
 This training is aimed at Cadets who ought to become licensed Radio Operators to operate all the equipment in conjunction with the regulations laid out for GMDSS.

-The training period is around 12 days and owing to the course being mandatory, it is advised to call in to an approved institute to book a seat for a future date, well in advance.
-Depending which country the individual is from, they must check the respective institute websites as well as the Ministry of Shipping (or whichever applicable for their country) website to get the full details on eligibility and criteria for admission into the GMDSS course.
+The training period is around 12 days and owing to the course being mandatory, it is advised to call into an approved institute to book a seat for a future date, well in advance.
+Depending on which country the individual is from, they must check the respective institute websites as well as the Ministry of Shipping (or whichever applicable for their country) website to get the full details on eligibility and criteria for admission into the GMDSS course.

-Over the period of the course, the officer is taught about the various aspects of GMDSS ranging from Radio Log to sending IMNARSAT messages and all such aspects of it which will be required when carrying out communication onboard.
+Over the period of the course, the officer is taught about the various aspects of GMDSS ranging from Radio Log to sending INMARSAT messages and all such aspects of it which will be required when carrying out communication onboard.
 The written exam tests the theory whereas the oral examination is a one on one session with a surveyor who tests the individual on the different aspects of GMDSS, covering the whole syllabus (theory as well as practical).

 Recommended GMDSS Books: